 Note: Youth Mental Health First Aid is not specifically designed for parents of youth with mental health challenges.
 Although parents & families may find the course content useful, the course provides a basic level of information and guidance, rather than more in-depth information on navigating the healthcare system, which parents may wish to explore.

-Go back to the main Mental Health First Aid course information page and click on one of the listed training dates to register and pay online.
-If you prefer to pay by personal/company check, please select the Pay By Check option when you register, print your confirmation, attach payment and mail/drop it to:
+Click on one of the listed training dates to register and pay online.
+If you prefer to pay by personal/company check, please select the Pay By Check option when you register, print your confirmation, attach payment and mail or drop it off to:

 LifeWays Mental Health First Aid, 1200 N. West Ave., Jackson, MI 49202.